The City of Brisbane has a busy events calendar filled with concerts, sporting events, musicals and much more.

-Centrally located to major Sporting and Entertainment venues, Brisbane Holiday Village offers self-contained cabin accommodation, caravan sites and camp sites close to ANZ/QSAC Stadium, Suncorp Stadium and The Gabba as well as good express public transport connections with a bus stop at the entrance of the Village and a major bus depot a short 10 minute walk away.
+Centrally located to major Sporting and Entertainment venues, Brisbane Holiday Village offers self-contained cabin accommodation, caravan and camping sites.
+There is a bus stop at the entrance of the Village that will take you to express public transport connections, or there is a major bus depot just a short 10 minute walk away.

 Below is a list of the upcoming events in and around Brisbane:

 Discover objects you’ll treasure forever at The Collective Markets.
 More than 100 local creatives set up shop in the bustling Stanley Street Plaza on weekends, creating a vibrant atmosphere.
 Take your time moseying about the markets, and you’ll discover that works from local photographers, discerning crafts, collectables and vintage fashions are also part of the eclectic mix.

 Afterwards, soak up a spot of live music strummed by local musicians, or retire to a nearby cafe or watering hole to watch the world continue to bustle on by.

 The most awarded new musical and Broadway’s number one show is coming to Brisbane.
 Awe-inspiring and spectacular, WICKED is the untold story of the witches of Oz.
 Long before Dorothy dropped in, two other girls meet in the land of Oz.
 One, born with emerald-green skin, is smart, fiery and misunderstood.
 The other is beautiful, ambitious and very popular.

 WICKED tells the enthralling story of two unlikely friends and how they became the wicked witch of the west and Glinda the Good.
 Experience it now.

 Starring dozens of international and Australian comedians, Brisbane Comedy Festival is a must-see if you need a giggle, chuckle, cackle or rip-snorter of a good time.